p0358/black_market_edition/README.md

 * see raw mouse sensivity value in mouse/keyboard settings
 * start private matches alone by yourself
 * see who's in a party with whom in public matchmaking
-* hitch alerts to indicate various connection problems analogous to what Titanfall 2 and Apex have
+* hitch alerts to indicate various connection problems analogous to what Titanfall 2 and Apex have (for example: "OUT OF SNAPSHOTS", "NET CHOKED")
+* separate launcher exe that alleviates issues when Origin acts up and refuses to launch the game otherwise
+* enables Unicode input in text chat (so you can type non-English characters; note: font used for some game locales cannot display many non-Latin characters)

 ### Known bugs